sergio11/tvnexa_androidtv/README.md

   <img width="700px" src="doc/picture_23.gif" />
 </p>

+**Consuming TvNexa Architecture Services:** TvNexa leverages the services provided by TvNexa Architecture, which offers a robust backend infrastructure for handling diverse television content.
+For detailed information about the backend architecture and services, please refer to [TvNexa Architecture](https://github.com/sergio11/tvnexa_architecture).

+**Backend Overview**:

+The backend architecture of TvNexa, powered by TvNexa Architecture, is designed to efficiently manage the diverse range of television content available on the platform.
+Here's a brief overview:

+- **Quartz Jobs for EPG Integration 🕒**: Quartz Jobs manage the integration of electronic program guide (EPG) data into TvNexa.
+They retrieve detailed program information from various sources and store it in the MariaDB Galera cluster.

+- **MariaDB Galera Cluster with Jetbrains Exposed 🗃️**: TvNexa utilizes a MariaDB Galera cluster for efficient and secure data storage.
+Jetbrains Exposed is integrated to manage data storage and retrieval within the cluster.

+- **API Development with Ktor 🚀**: The API layer is developed using the Ktor framework, facilitating rapid and efficient data retrieval from MariaDB Galera to serve end-users.

+- **Redis Cluster for Caching 🔄**: Redis Cluster is implemented as a caching system to enhance data retrieval performance through the Ktor API.

+- **Read and Write Clusters 📚🖊️**: The storage environment is divided into Read and Write clusters to optimize data access.
+The Read Cluster serves end-users via the Ktor API, while the Write Cluster handles data ingestion and updates.

+This backend architecture ensures a seamless and enriching experience for users on the TvNexa platform.

 ## User-Focused Features 🚀

 - **User Profiles**: Create multiple profiles on your account for personalized experiences.